OsBlaineOra/db-devops-tools/UTPLSQL.md

     * Check coverage, the coverage should now be at 93.33%.

 ## Test for null in 0 out
-To get coverage for the remaining lines you need to test for a null in returning 0.
+To get coverage for the remaining lines you need to test for a 'null in' returning 0.

 Edit the package spec
 Run the following in your **Cloud Shell(ssh)**